marb61a/Course-Notes/Misc/SEO/Technical SEO.md

 Alt Text
   - What is Alt Text
-    - Alt Text ir Alternative Text is used in HTML to describe what an image is
+    - Alt Text is Alternative Text is used in HTML to describe what an image is
     - Its key usage is to summarise the purpose of an image for people with visual imparements
       - https://accessibility.huit.harvard.edu/describe-content-images
     - Alt Text is used by screen reading software to describe what an image is to those that use them